Keflavik Airport – Iceland’s Main Hub

 Reykjavik Cars offers its services at KEF Airport.
 The office is just 500 meters away from the arrivals hall.
 The area is within walking distance, but you can also use the Car Rental Services shuttle.
 The bus departs every 15 minutes from the outside of the arrivals terminal.
 Getting your vehicle to drive in Iceland is quite easy!

-Any good that will be taken out of Iceland can apply for a VAT refund.
-Minimum purchase should be 6000 ISK.
+Any goods that will be taken out of Iceland can apply for a VAT refund.
+The minimum purchase should be 6000 ISK or USD 43.
 At the store, you will have to request a special ticket for the VAT refund that will be provided along with the product’s receipt.

 In order to get the vat refund, products and goods must be presented at the desk with the mentioned documentation.